This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our Disclosures for more information.

 Establish your expectations about your side gig.
 If you are trying to eliminate credit card debt or pick up some extra cash for a special event, get serious about it.

-When you accomplish your first goal, you can then decide if your desire for extra income was just a short-term situation or if an ongoing money stream is more enjoyable than binge-watching Netflix.
+When you accomplish your first goal, you can then decide if your desire for extra income was just a short-term situation or if an ongoing money stream is more enjoyable than binge-watching Netflix or reaching a new level with Candy Crush games.

 Organize your time and set specific goals and deadlines to stay on track from the beginning.
 Know that your side gig is taking up your valuable time and treat it as you would a regular (or part-time) job.
 Show up and be engaged in the work.